DrPlantabyte/BaseMetals/README.md

 ## Installing

 After you have successfully installed Forge, simply place the file *basemetals-#.#.#.jar* in your *mods* folder.
 You can get the basemetals-#.#.jar file from the Releases tab of this repository page.

+##NEI

+The Crack Hammer recipes from this mod will appear in NEI if you have NEI installed.
+Hooray!

 ## Mod API